 - State a market fact supporting your presentation take-away

 - Make people act.
-Add a Call-to-Action, present time limited offer or discount.
+Add a Call-to-Action, present a time-limited offer or discount.
 Some action messages examples “Call us today”, “Learn more”, “Register for the next webinar”, “Grab a free white paper”…

-To sum up, we presented you a bunch of ideas for various company presentation parts.
-From the title, navigation slide, throughout a company philosophy and profile, timeline, owner or managing directors biography, main products, information about future developments and market intelligence.
+In this blog, we put together a bunch of graphics ideas for various company overview presentation parts.
+From the title, navigation slide, throughout a company philosophy and profile, timeline, team presentation, main products, information about future developments, and market intelligence.

-What sections do you usually use in company presentation?
-Share in comments 🙂
+What sections do you usually use in company presentations?
+Share in comments.

 Resources: Universal company presentation deck

-If you decide to use the PowerPoint template to create your slides, all these graphics are available in the editable form here.
-Our pre-designed PPTX template contains a slide for each presentation part mentioned above.
+If you decide to use the PowerPoint template to create your slides, all these graphics are available in the editable form here: